Blue Pine Fuels wildfire mitigation and strategy services logo in teal and orange, with mountains and pine tree

 Don't Pay Full Price.

-Wildfire Mitigation is often Fundable.
+Wildfire Mitigation is Often Fundable.

 Federal spending appropriations, state programs, and local funds can cover significant portions of your mitigation costs.
 Most property owners and communities don't know this funding exists — we do, and we'll help you access it.